Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Notations and preliminaries.

-Given any locally trivial smooth bundle $E$ over $X^{diff}$, we denote by $\Sigma (E)$ the space of sections of $E$.
+Smooth means $C^\infty$.
+Let $X^{diff}$ be a smooth connected compact manifold of dimension $2n$. \\ Given any locally trivial smooth bundle $E$ over $X^{diff}$, we denote by $\Sigma (E)$ the space of smooth sections of $E$.
 More generally, we denote by $\Sigma (E,B)$, or simply by $\Sigma (E)$ when the context is clear, the space of smooth sections of a locally trivial bundle $E$ with base $B$.
-We topologize such spaces of sections using a Sobolev norm and consider sections belonging to the Sobolev class $W_2^r$ (cf. \cite{Ku3, Chapter IX} for more details).
-They form a Hilbert space.
+The topology on these spaces is induced by uniform convergence on compact sets of a sequence of sections and of all its derivatives.
+Hence $\Sigma (E,B)$ is a Fr\'echet space.
+We also complete these spaces using a Sobolev norm and considering sections belonging to the Sobolev class $W_2^r$ (cf. \cite[Chapter IX]{Ku3} for more details).
+We denote by $\Sigma^c (E,B)$ this completion.
+It is a Hilbert space.
 We assume that $r$ is big enough to ensure that all these sections are at least of class $C^{2n+1}$.
 We drop any reference to this $r$ in the sequel, since it does not play any specific role.